-The IDP was developed in terms of an IDP process plan developed to ensure that the IDP process complies with certain minimum quality standards, to ensure that proper coordination between and within the spheres of government is established and engaged during the preparation of the IDP.
+The IDP was developed in terms of an IDP process plan to ensure that the IDP process complies with certain minimum quality standards; to ensure that proper coordination between and within the spheres of government is established and engaged during the preparation of the IDP.

 Council approved the process plan for 2017-2018 on 31 Augustus 2016 which sets out the methods and approached according to which the IDP planning process to be conducted.
-The purpose of the process plan is to indicate the various planned activities and strategies on which the municipality will embark to compose its integrated development plan and the budget for the 2017/18 financial year as well the four outer years (activities and dates are subject to change).
+The purpose of the process plan is to indicate the various planned activities and strategies on which the municipality will embark to compose its integrated development plan and the budget for the relevant financial year as well the four outer years (such as the 2019/20 financial year which is the 2nd review of the Plan).
+Activities and dates are subject to change.